adafruit/micropython/docs/troubleshooting.rst

 happen on Linux and Mac OSX but its less likely.

 .. caution:: To erase and re-create ``CIRCUITPY`` (for example, to correct a corrupted filesystem),
-    follow one of the proecedures below.
+    follow one of the procedures below.
 It's important to note that **any files stored on the** ``CIRCUITPY`` **drive will be erased**.

 **For boards with** ``CIRCUITPY`` **stored on a separate SPI flash chip,